iLoveTux/aina/README.rst

 Some important notes:

 * File and directory names can be templated
-* If `--interval` is passed an integer value, the program will sleep for that many seconds and check for changes to your templates in which case they will be re-rendered
+* If `--interval` is passed an integer value, the program will sleep for that many seconds and check for changes to your templates (based on the file's mtime) in which case they will be re-rendered

 Use Cases
 ---------